 Contents

-- Coats, colors, grooming and shedding
+- Coats, colors and shedding

-- German Shepherd Pitbull mix training and care
+- Training and care

-- How much does a German Shepherd Pitbull mix cost?
+- German Shepherd Pitbull mix puppies

 German Shepherd Pitbull mix puppies need lots of socialization, training and exercise.
 They require regular grooming despite their short coat, and can suffer from separation anxiety if left alone.
 However, when you give them everything they need, this mix can be an amazing companion for experience dog owners and working dog trainers too.